 Summer is another favourite of Brits; it’s the season with more sunlight, longer days and hot temperatures.
 This is the season for backyard barbecues with family and friends and multiple walks in the park.
 Although living in Salford might mean a chance of rain on some occasions, so always have a small umbrella in your bag to save you.

 Winter is one season I don’t enjoy fully.
 There’s less sunlight, terrible cold and shorter days.
 Winter is the season where you will hate waiting at the bus stop because you are freezing and hoping there’s no additional bus delay.
 However, there is a good aspect of this season that I cherish.
 The countless hot chocolates and gifts to be unwrapped under the Christmas tree.
-I also have the chance to stroll around the city centre and participate in various Xmas activities.
-Celebrating this season with friends and family feels so surreal.
-So make sure you enjoy the positive aspect of winter and don’t dwell too much on the cold.
-Also, invest in scarves and warm clothing to help avoid the flu.
+I also have the chance to stroll around the city centre and participate in various Christmas activities.
+So make sure you enjoy the positive aspects of winter and don’t dwell too much on the cold.
+Also, invest in scarves and warm clothing!

 Get a weather app and dress for the weather